DhruvinSoni30/Terraform_Infrastructure_Provisioning/README.md

-# Production Ready Highly Available Infrastructure setup on AWS using Terraform &amp; Jenkins
+# Production Ready Highly Available Infrastructure Setup on AWS for multiple customers using Terraform Modules & Jenkins